SharePoint Subscription / 2019 / 2016 / 2013 all configured

 Subscription-RTM: Uses a fresh Windows Server 2022 image, on which SharePoint Subscription RTM is downloaded and installed.

-2019: Uses an image built and maintained by SharePoint Engineering, with SharePoint 2019 bits installed.
+2019: Uses an image built and maintained by SharePoint Engineering, with SharePoint 2019 bits already installed.

-2016: Uses an image built and maintained by SharePoint Engineering, with SharePoint 2016 bits installed.
+2016: Uses an image built and maintained by SharePoint Engineering, with SharePoint 2016 bits already installed.

-2013: Uses an image built and maintained by SharePoint Engineering, with SharePoint 2013 bits installed.
+2013: Uses an image built and maintained by SharePoint Engineering, with SharePoint 2013 bits already installed.